Kyle-Gagnon-99/Figma-Variable-Importer-Exporter-Plugin/README.md

 ```

 And you want to reference the color of the button in another variable, you would use `button/color` as the value of the alias.
 If the collection was named Colors it would be `Colors:button/color`.

+## License

+Please see LICENSE for the license of this software.

+## Contact

+If you have any questions, comments, or are using this plugin, please send me an email at:

+Name: Kyle Gagnon
+Email: kmgagnon99@gmail.com

+You can also open an issue.
+I don't have a template for it currently but will possibly add in the future.